 - An actual line which shows the remaining story points as the team works through the Milestone.
 This line is purple and solid.

-For those new to Agile, the simplicity of the Burndown Chart can mask its value.
-As with other elements of the approach, Agile project management metrics reflect certain core principals that distinguish them from the types of measurement we might see in classic software development models.
+Agile project management metrics reflect certain core principles that distinguish them from the types of measurement.
 Some of the primary drivers of Agile metrics are:

-- Time-boxing: Agile development looks to maximize the work delivered within a specific period of time known as a time-box.
-Smaller time-boxes are generally considered to be the most effective, with teams typically pursuing sprints of one to three weeks.
+- Time-boxing: Smaller time-boxes are generally considered to be the most effective, with teams typically pursuing sprints of one to three weeks.

 - Delivering Functioning Software: Agile is focused on the frequent delivery of usable software features, rather than long development cycles with interim deliverables.

-- Focus on Team: Agile metrics (as opposed to business metrics) are primarily intended to provide feedback to the development team members to help them track their progress, keep on schedule, and improve their approach.
+- Focusing on Teams: Agile metrics (as opposed to business metrics) are primarily intended to provide feedback to the development team members to help them track their progress, keep on schedule, and improve their approach.